Brown-University-Library/iip-texts/scripts/word-segmentation/README.md

   `python word_segmentation.py > errors.txt`

   2. IIP-cleanUpSegmentation.xsl cleans up mistakes that the previous script allows in.
-The input should be the output folder of word_segmentation.py and it outputs into `cleaned_segmentation_out" This is an XSL script that should be run using Saxon ont he command line as follows, if you apply it to all the IIP files.
+The input should be the output folder of word_segmentation.py and it outputs into `cleaned_segmentation_out" This is an XSL script that should be run using Saxon on the command line as follows, if you apply it to all the IIP files.
 It can be run using an XSL transform in Oxygen if it's only applied to a few files.

   `saxon -s:segmented-in -xsl:/Users/ellimylonas/Dropbox\ \(Brown\)/IIP\ Files/iip-git/scripts/IIP-cleanUpSegmentation.xsl -o:segmented-out/ -xi:off`